AaronRohrbacher/went-to-bali-mwahaha/README.md

   * added db migration to include image_url in products table, added image_url to seed file and params in products_controller.rb.

 * Add item to cart from item detail page!

+* Delete items from shopping cart seamlessly!
+  * added destroy.js.erb to order_items view, added classes to application layout and cart show views to display total and quantities.